 - 3 cups vegetables, chopped or diced pick your favorites!

-- 1 TBSP seasoning see post for my favorites!
+- 1 tablespoon seasoning see post for my favorites!

-- 2 tsp fresh herbs like rosemary if available
+- 2 teaspoon fresh herbs like rosemary if available

 - 8 slices bacon